CovertLab/vEcoli/doc/composites.rst

 ==========

-:py:class:`~ecoli.composites.ecoli_master.Ecoli` is a so-called composer that is responsible for aggregating all the Processes, Steps, topologies, and the flow for the Steps into a unified "composite" model that vivarium-core is able to run.
+:py:class:`~ecoli.composites.ecoli_master.Ecoli` is a so-called composer that is responsible for aggregating Processes, Steps, topologies, and the flow for the Steps into a unified "composite" model that vivarium-core is able to run.
 Unlike a typical Vivarium composer which simply collects all these pieces, the :py:class:`ecoli.composites.ecoli_master.Ecoli` composer